 Under pressure from the Central Committee, Kamenev and Gregory Zinoviev agreed to sign statements promising not to create conflict in the movement by making speeches attacking official policies.
 Leon Trotsky refused to sign and was banished to the remote area of Kazhakstan.

-At the first of what became known as show trials, the men made confessions of their guilt.
+The men made confessions of their guilt.
 Lev Kamenev said: "I Kamenev, together with Zinoviev and Trotsky, organised and guided this conspiracy.
 My motives?
 I had become convinced that the party's - Stalin's policy - was successful and victorious.
 We, the opposition, had banked on a split in the party; but this hope proved groundless.
 We could no longer count on any serious domestic difficulties to allow us to overthrow.
 Stalin's leadership we were actuated by boundless hatred and by lust of power."

-Zinoviev also confessed: "I would like to repeat that I am fully and utterly guilty.
+Gregory Zinoviev also confessed: "I would like to repeat that I am fully and utterly guilty.
 I am guilty of having been the organizer, second only to Trotsky, of that block whose chosen task was the killing of Stalin.
 I was the principal organizer of Kirov's assassination.
 The party saw where we were going, and warned us; Stalin warned as scores of times; but we did not heed these warnings.
 We entered into an alliance with Trotsky."

 Most journalists covering the trial were convinced that the confessions were statements of truth.
 The Observer reported: "It is futile to think the trial was staged and the charges trumped up.
 The government's case against the defendants (Zinoviev and Kamenev) is genuine."
 The The New Statesman commented: "Very likely there was a plot.
 We complain because, in the absence of independent witnesses, there is no way of knowing.
 It is their (Zinoviev and Kamenev) confession and decision to demand the death sentence for themselves that constitutes the mystery.
 If they had a hope of acquittal, why confess?
 If they were guilty of trying to murder Stalin and knew they would be shot in any case, why cringe and crawl instead of defiantly justifying their plot on revolutionary grounds?
 We would be glad to hear the explanation."